Home » Recipes » Summer » Lavender Chamomile Tea Recipe: How to Make it Hot & Iced

 After a busy day, there’s nothing more calming and relaxing than a delicious cup of lavender chamomile tea.
 This blend is my go-to tea for stressful days or winding down before bedtime.

-I love growing my own herbal tea and drying it each summer.
-When winter comes around, a hot cup of tea is just what I need and I love knowing it came from my own garden!
+I love growing my own herbal tea in my herb garden and drying it each summer.
+When winter comes around, a hot cup of tea is just what I need, and I love knowing it came from my own garden!

-Whether you grow your own or you’re purchasing already dried herbs, making your own lavender chamomile tea blend is incredibly easy and the benefits are substantial.
+Whether you grow your own or you’re purchasing already dried herbs, making your own lavender chamomile tea blend is incredibly easy and immensely rewarding.

 a glass of iced lavender chamomile tea